THU-luvision/CrossNetPP/README.md

 This repo contains the implementation of the 'CrossNet++: Cross-Scale Large-Parallax Warping for Reference-Based Super-Resolution'.
 The improvements include multistage warping, keypoint guidence as well as extend real-world training set using hikvision dual camera.

+This is a project from LuVision SIGMA, Tsinghua University.
+Visit our website for more interesting works: http://www.luvision.net/

+## License
+This project is released under the [GPLv3 license](LICENSE).
+We only allow free use for academic use.
+For commercial use, please contact us to negotiate a different license by: `fanglu at tsinghua.edu.cn`

 ## Usage